redpesk-labs/red-pak/QA/REDPAK.OVE.md

 Within *REDPAK*, the term *REDNODE* refers to a named execution environment defined by a configuration file.
-A *REDNODE* might have private data or data shared with other parts of the system, including *REDNODE*s.
+A *REDNODE* might have private data or data shared with other parts of the system, including other *REDNODE*s.
 In other words, a *REDNODE* is a light container.

 Within *REDPAK*, *REDNODE*s can be nested in a simple hierarchical way where one *REDNODE*, called the *child*, is setup on top of one other